-Edward David Anderson is one of music's modern makers, a rock & roll veteran who spent his formative years fronting the revered Midwest band, Backyard Tire Fire.
-Known for infectious melodies and memorable messages Anderson penned 8 albums for the band and played countless shows across the US and Canada.
-Their eventual hiatus fostered his solo debut, Lies & Wishes (2014, Royal Potato Family) working with friend and Grammy winning producer Steve Berlin of Los Lobos.
+Edward David Anderson is an American songwriter and rock & roll veteran who spent his formative years fronting the revered Midwest band, Backyard Tire Fire.
+Known for infectious melodies and memorable messages he penned 8 albums for the band and played countless shows across the US and Canada.

 LOWER ALABAMA: THE LOXLEY SESSIONS